Back to Blog

 UHMW Polyethylene

 UHMW (Ultra-High Molecular Weight Polyethylene) dominates low-friction wear applications.
-Its extremely long polymer chains provide outstanding abrasion resistance at low cost.
+Its extremely long polymer chains provide outstanding abrasion resistance at low cost, making it the default choice for conveyor guides, chute liners, and similar applications.

 Acetal (Delrin)

-Acetal offers higher strength and stiffness than UHMW with good wear properties.
-It’s often specified for more precise wear components.
+Acetal offers higher strength and stiffness than UHMW with respectable wear properties.
+It’s often specified for more precise wear components where dimensional stability matters as much as wear resistance.

 Nylon (Polyamide)

 Nylon combines good wear resistance with higher load capacity than UHMW.
-Oil-filled and MoS2-filled grades enhance lubricity.
+Oil-filled and MoS2-filled grades enhance the base material’s already reasonable lubricity, making nylon a versatile choice for bushings and bearings under moderate loads.

 PTFE and PTFE-Filled Materials

-PTFE (Teflon) offers the lowest friction of any solid material but poor wear resistance alone.
-Filled grades (glass, carbon, bronze) dramatically improve wear performance while retaining low friction.
+PTFE (Teflon) offers the lowest friction of any solid material—coefficient of friction from 0.04 to 0.10—but poor wear resistance in unfilled form.
+The solution is filled grades containing glass, carbon, or bronze, which dramatically improve wear performance (10-100x better than unfilled) while retaining much of the low friction character.

 Metals for Wear Applications